Recent Labour Market Assessment Methodology

 Labour market indicators used in the recent labour market assessments

-The Recent Labour Market Assessment (RLMA) takes the following indicators into consideration:
+The Recent Labour Market Assessment (RLMA) is structured in two phases and incorporates the following indicators in its evaluation.

-Employment Growth Labour Force Survey The employment growth is defined as the average annual growth in employment by ER-NOC over the last three years.
-For example, for the 2022 assessment, we used the average annualized growth rate from 2020 to 2022.
+Employment Growth Labour Force Survey The compound growth in employment by ER-NOC over the last three years.
+For example, for the 2024 assessment, we used the compound growth rate from 2022 to 2024.

-Unemployment rate Labour Force Survey The unemployment rate is defined as the number of unemployed persons expressed as a percentage of the labour force.
-We calculated the annual unemployment rate by ER-NOC for the most recent year as well as the average annualized change in the rate over the last three years.
+Unemployment rate Labour Force Survey The number of unemployed people is expressed as a percentage of the labour force.
+We calculated the annual unemployment rate by ER-NOC for the most recent years and the average annualized change in the rate over the last three years.

-Wage growth Labour Force Survey The wage growth is defined as the average annual growth in hourly wages by ER-NOC over the last three years.
-For example, for the 2022 assessment, we used the average annualized growth rate from 2020 to 2022.
+Wage growth Labour Force Survey The compound growth in hourly wages by ER-NOC over the last three years.
+For example, for the 2022 assessment, we used the compound growth rate from 2022 to 2024.

-Share of overtime workers Labour Force Survey The share of overtime workers is defined as the number of overtime workers as a percentage of the number of employed people by ER-NOC.
+Share of overtime workers Labour Force Survey Number of overtime workers as a percentage of the number of employed people by ER-NOC.
 This indicator is computed for the most recent year.

-Share of new hires Labour Force Survey The share of new hires is defined as the number of employees with less than 12 months of tenure as a percentage of the number of employed people by ER-NOC.
+Share of new hires Labour Force Survey Number of employees with less than 12 months of tenure as a percentage of the number of employed people by ER-NOC.
 This indicator is computed for the most recent year.

-Job vacancy rate Job Vacancy and Wage Survey & Labour Force Survey The job vacancy rate is defined as the number of vacant positions as a percentage of the number of employed people and job vacancies by ER-NOC.
+Job vacancy rate Job Vacancy and Wage Survey & Labour Force Survey Number of vacant positions as a percentage of the number of employed people and job vacancies by ER-NOC.
 This indicator is computed for the most recent year.

-Average number of weeks of EI benefits Employment Insurance Administrative Data The average number of weeks of EI benefits is computed by ER-NOC for the most recent year.
+Average number of EI benefit weeks compared to the five-year historical average Employment Insurance Administrative Data The average number of weeks of EI benefits is computed by ER-NOC for the most recent year.

 Consultation with regional labour market economists